 Conclusion: This documentary is a good one despite its weaknesses

 If you decide to watch this series, I'd still recommend going into it with low expectations; because as noted earlier, the music and the narration are somewhat uninspiring and melodramatic.
 But if you're all right with just hearing the American side, this is a good documentary to check out despite its weaknesses.
-For the time being, at least, this may be the best documentary on the Korean War, in short; and its interviews with veterans will stand the test of time.
+For the time being, at least, this may be the best documentary on the Korean War; and its interviews with veterans will stand the test of time.

 If you liked this post, you might also like: